shaydan12/SOC-Analyst-Home-Lab/README.md

 ### **Creating Dashboards**

-I created a table that shows what source ip and from what countries most of the brute force attacks are coming from, along with a table that shows information about successful SSH login attempts, (one from myself):
+In the dashboards, I created a table that shows what source IPs and from what countries most of the brute force attacks are coming from, along with a table that shows information about successful SSH login attempts, (one successful SSH login from myself):

 ![image](https://github.com/user-attachments/assets/5bc8c65d-cfcc-4741-b75a-9a2e22260899)

 &nbsp;

-I did the same for RDP login attempts:
+I did the same for both successful and failed RDP login attempts:

 ![image](https://github.com/user-attachments/assets/013bc01a-240b-4761-959e-d4d53b933dce)